 General Certificate of Secondary Education (GCSE)

 The General Certificate of Secondary Education (GCSE) curriculum is taught in F.4 and F.5.
 It allows students the flexibility to do arts subjects alongside with science subjects.
 Students who take the standard 2-year GCSE programmes normally study seven to ten subjects.
-Passing grades are A* to C (or grade 9-4 in the new grading scale) and students are expected to gain a minimum of 5 passes at grade C or 4 to qualify for GCE A-levels examinations.
+Passing grades are 9 to 4 (or grade A*-C in the old grading scale) and students are expected to gain a minimum of 5 passes at grade 4 to qualify for GCE A-levels examinations.

 Starting from the academic year of 2015/16, the GCSE were reformed in phases.
 A selected set of reformed GCSE subjects and syllabuses replaced existing ones every year.
-Students who start Year 10 in September 2018 will all be using the new GCSE syllabuses.
+Students who start Year 10 in September 2018 have all started using the new GCSE syllabuses.

 A new grading scale of 9 to 1 is introduced with these reformed subjects, in which a grade 9 is set at a more challenging level than the original A* to reflect the abilities of more able students.
 In the new grading scale, there are two passing marks, where: